daac-tools/crawdad/README.md

 ### Data structures

-Crawdad contains the three trie implementations:
+Crawdad contains the two trie implementations:

 - `crawdad::Trie` is a standard trie form that often provides the fastest queries.
 - `crawdad::MpTrie` is a minimal-prefix trie form that is memory-efficient for long strings.